Building tools where

 Structural Eng. & App Developer

 I'm a structural engineer who writes software.
-I work on high-rise buildings and long-span structures, and I build the tools I wish existed — browser-based calculators, ETABS automations, open structural solvers.
+I work on high-rise buildings and long-span structures, and I build the tools I wish existed — browser-based calculators, ETABS automations, Rhino/grasshopper plugins, open structural solvers.

 This site documents that work.
-The writing spans FEM theory, computational methods, and the software architecture behind the tools.
+The writing spans 3D complex modeling, computational methods, and the software architecture behind the tools.